Q2 2022 – Financial highlights

 As we enter the second half of 2022, we do so with a strong team, a clear plan and our customers and products firmly in focus.
 Nelly’s deep-rooted strengths lie in our skilled staff, our origin as a pioneer of e-commerce and, above all, in our brand’s broad follower base among young women in the Nordic region.
 We are resetting the company to achieve profitability before we once again prioritise growth.

 Webcast on the H1 report

-Analysts, investors, and the media are invited to a webcast presentation of H1 on 16 July 2021 at 10 a.m.
-The presentation will be delivered in English by CEO Kristina Lukes and CFO John Afzelius.
+Analysts, investors and the media are invited to a webcast on H1 on 15 July at 13.00.
+The presentation will be delivered in English by CFO John Afzelius.
 The webcast will be made available on the Nelly Group website.

 The presentation material and the webcast will be available at www.nellygroup.com/en/investors/presentations/